tseemann/prokka/README.md

 is to edit the prokka script and change `parallel` to `parallel --gnu`.

 * __Why does prokka fail when it gets to hmmscan?__
-Unfortunately HMMER keeps changing it's database format, and they aren't upward compatible.
+Unfortunately HMMER keeps changing its database format, and they aren't upward compatible.
 If you upgraded HMMER (from 3.0 to 3.1 say) then you need to "re-press" the files.
 This can be done as follows:
 ```